 Kathrynne returned to Chicago in 2008 and almost immediately appeared in Babes With Blades Theatre Company’s first all-female production of Shakespeare (Macbeth) as the title character.
 She followed that with their world première of A Gulag Mouse by Arthur M. Jolly, and then struck out on her own, appearing in Dracula: A Tragedy by Mark Mason at Redtwist Theatre Company, and the physical-theatre storytelling productions of The Weaver’s Tales with Fifth House Ensemble.
 She then returned to her old theatre company as an emeritus member, to appear in the world première of The Double by Barbara Lhota, playing a female fight choreographer in golden-era Hollywood (and the entire Spanish army).
 She also appeared as the eponymous character in the world première of L’Imbecile.
 From there she went to playing 3 tormented souls in an evening of Beckett’s short plays, followed by an evening of adapted short stories by Edgar Allan Poe, with Mary Arrchie Theatre Co. and The Mammals, respectively.
 She then appeared as a devout Christian mother of 6 in Keys of the Kingdom with Stage Left Theatre Company, immediately followed by playing the enigmatic Captain Nemo in Strawdog Theatre’s 20,000 Leagues Under the Sea.
-After THAT, she accepted the offered position of Co-Artistic Director of Babes With Blades Theatre Company and is helping to launch 20th Anniversary season as this bio is being typed.
+After THAT, she accepted the offered position of Co-Artistic Director of Babes With Blades Theatre Company, appeared in their production of Promise of a Rose Garden, and helped to form and launch their record-breaking 20th Anniversary season (2017-18).